TaewonKim-Kaist16/Capstone1_2021Spring/README.md

 Wheel by cam option subscribes the core_msg node to get vector data from core_msgs/msg/dist_center.

+Obstacle climb option processes the climbing step by step.

 Then determines the wheel speed using the obtained vector data.

 #### Usage